Bindushalini/cmake_tut/readme.txt

  As a dashboard client, CTest performs a sequence of steps to configure, build, and test software, and then submits the results to a CDash server.

+ we will be building installation packages that support binary installations and package management features.
+To accomplish this we will use CPack to create platform specific installers